singh-man/books/crackingTheCoding/02_linkedLists.md

 + 2 9 5
 ```

 First, we add 7 and 5 to get 12.
 The digit 2 becomes the last digit of the number, and 1 gets carried over to the next step.
-Second,  we add 1, 1, and 9 to get 11.The 1 becomes the second digit, and the other 1 gets carried over the final step.
+Second,  we add 1, 1, and 9 to get 11.
+The 1 becomes the second digit, and the other 1 gets carried over the final step.
 Third and finally, we add 1,6 and 2 to get 9.
 So, our value becomes 912.

 We can mimic this process recursively by adding node by node, carrying  over any "excess" data to the next node.
 Let's walk through this for the below linked list: